yosgo-open-source/bonyo-yosgo/README.md

 ## Brief

 Welcome YOSGO-API.
-Using YOSGO-API with following setps
+Using YOSGO-API with following setps.
+Lina is an API moudle let you create a product of seperately payment feature with a super easy way.

 </br>